Free PDF Tools Every Student Actually Needs

 The Split PDF tool lets you extract a page range (say, pages 145-172) into a standalone file.
 Smaller file, faster loading, less battery drain on your tablet during lecture.
 You can also use it to separate an assignment into individual sections if a professor wants parts submitted separately.

-A Real Student Workflow: Scan to Submit in 5 Minutes
+A Real Student Workflow: Scan, Check, and Submit

 Here is a practical scenario.
-You have a handwritten math assignment, 8 pages, photographed with your phone.
-Your professor wants a single PDF on Canvas by midnight.
+You have a handwritten math assignment photographed with your phone, and your professor wants a single PDF in the course portal.

 Why Privacy Matters for Student Documents